gruntjs/grunt-contrib-connect/docs/connect-options.md

 *This does not perform live reloading.
 It is intended to be used in tandem with grunt-contrib-watch or another task that will trigger a live reload server upon files changing.*

+## open
+Type: `Boolean` or `String`
+Default: `false`

+Open the served page in your default browser.
+Specifying `true` opens the default server URL, while specifying a URL opens that URL.

 ## middleware
 Type: `Function`
 Default: